Havnegade: Buildings

-No. 23 is the former Navigation School designed by Ferdinand Meldahl and built from 1863-65.
+No. 23 is the former Navigation School designed by Ferdinand Meldahl and built from 1863 to 1865.

 The Levin House (No. 29) was designed by Johan Daniel Herholdt for a grocer named Levin and built from 1865 to 1866.
 The building served as headquarters for Danish Distillers between 1926 and 1968.

 No. 37, which now houses Hotel Copenhagen Strand, was built in 1870.
 No. 39 was built in 1869 and later came to serve as headquarters for Nordisk Frøkontor ("Nordic Seed Office"), a company founded in 1879, whose name is still seen on the façade.
 A passageway next to the building opens to a yard and a former warehouse on its rear.
 The building has now been converted into serviced offices.

 The last building in the street, on the corner with Nyhavn, is called The Navigators' House (Navigatørernes Hus, No. 55).
 Its rounded corner is topped by a dome designed in the style of a diving bell and the façade is decorated with caryatids.